sasq64/bass/SECTIONS.md

 Sections form a tree, where the leaves are the only one allowed to have content.

-A leaf section is defined using `in=parent` and a block
+A leaf section is defined using `in=parent`.

-A root section has no `in` and usually have a fixed size
+A root section has no `in` and usually have a fixed size.

 Secttion layout options:
  First - Put this section first in the list of children